-The 2019 Regular Session of the Kentucky General Assembly began on Tuesday, January 8, 2019 and is currently scheduled to adjourn Sine Die on Friday, March 28, 2019.
+The 2019 Regular Session of the Kentucky General Assembly began on Tuesday, January 8, 2019 and adjourned Sine Die on Thursday, March 28, 2019.

-During legislative sessions, Kentucky Retirement Systems tracks proposed legislation of importance to the Systems and its members as the legislation moves through the process.
-We also assist legislators, government officials and other stakeholders by providing information on KRS-administered benefit programs and addressing constituent inquiries throughout the year.
+During legislative sessions, Kentucky Retirement Systems tracked proposed legislation of importance to the Systems and its members as the legislation moves through the process.
+We also assisted legislators, government officials and other stakeholders by providing information on KRS-administered benefit programs and addressing constituent inquiries throughout the year.

 Please be advised that these legislative summaries are intended for general informational purposes only and should not be relied upon as legal advice regarding the legislative meaning, purpose, intent, application or administration of a particular statutory change.